 Goal Clearances: are awarded when the ball exits the court beyond the end-line.
 The ball is thrown or released from any point within the penalty area by the goalkeeper of the defending team.
 The ball must be released within 4 seconds (either at referee signal or as goalkeeper is ready).
 Opponents must be outside the penalty area until the ball is in play.

 Corner Kicks: are direct.
-The ball must be placed directly on the corner spot and the kick must be taken within 4 seconds.
+The ball must be placed in the corner arc area and the kick must be taken within 4 seconds.
 If the kick is not taken within 4 seconds the restart becomes a goal clearance for the opposing team.

 Free Kicks: may be indirect or direct.
 The ball must be stationary before the kick may be taken.